Theme

 Google Workspace CLI is a command-line project presented around automating Drive, Gmail, Calendar, Docs, Sheets, Chat, and related Workspace workflows from one interface.

 The repository presents Google Workspace CLI as a unified command-line interface for multiple Google Workspace services, while also noting that it is not an officially supported Google product.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is